davidangelov/hpce-2015-cw2/readme.md

 The overall goals of this coursework are:

 1. Get experience in using the command line and shell-script, for those who are used to GUI-based programming.
+This will help with the multi-core, GPU, and AWS programming.

 2. Some (minimal) experience in automating setup.
+Again, this will help with AWS work.

 3. Understand process pipelines, and how they can improve efficiency and enable parallelism.

-4. Explore the built-in parallelism available in the shell.
+For lots of data-analysis tasks this an extremely effective way of speeding things up, and avoiding hitting disk.

-5. Look at makefiles as a way of creating dependency graphs.
+4. Look at makefiles as a way of creating dependency graphs, and organising the automation of tasks rather than doing it manually.

-6. Use the built-in parallelism of make, and explore it's advantages and limitations.
+5. Explore the built-in parallelism available in makefiles allowing you to exploit process level parallelism where it is possible to specify dependencies at the process level.

 The goal is not to produce ultra-optimised C code (though if you do, and it works, then that is nice too).
 Also, I make no apologies